wrought/wireless-networking-in-the-developing-world/wndw.md

 completely closed.
 Many vendors and open source projects exist that provide captive portal capability, to name a few:

--   •CoovaChilli, CoovaAP
+-   CoovaChilli, CoovaAP
     [(http://coova.org/CoovaChilli/),](http://coova.org/CoovaChilli/))[](http://coova.org/CoovaChilli/))Coova
     is the successor of the no longer actively maintained Chillispot project.
 Coova allows for the use of a RADIUS authentication backend.

--   •WiFidog
+-   WiFidog
     [(http://www.wifidog.org/),](http://www.wifidog.org/))[](http://www.wifidog.org/))WiFi
     Dog provides a very complete captive portal authentication package in very little space (typically under 30kb).
 From a user’s perspective, it requires no pop-up or javascript support, allowing it to work on a wider variety of wireless devices.

--   •M0n0wall, pfSense
+-   M0n0wall, pfSense
     [(http://m0n0.ch/wall/),](http://m0n0.ch/wall/))[](http://m0n0.ch/wall/))m0n0wall
     is a complete embedded operating system based on FreeBSD.
 It includes a captive portal with RADIUS support, as well as a PHP web